nwachter/RAGdollAI/README.md

 - Python 3.9+
 - Ollama installed and running locally
+- The LLM (mistral-7b-instruct, or deepseek-r1:1.5b) model downloaded in Ollama
-- The Deepseek model downloaded in Ollama
+- The embedding model (paraphrase-multilingual-minilm-l12-v2, mxbai-embed-large) downloaded in Ollama
+- A vector database (chroma) / except if using the in memory vector store

 ## Installation

-1. Clone the repository:
+1. If you haven't already, clone the repository:

 ```bash
 git clone https://github.com/yourusername/RAGdollAI.git